-When a trustee, committee member or volunteer identifies that they may have a conflict of interest they must:
+When a trustee or volunteer identifies that they may have a conflict of interest they must:

 In the interests of frank and open discussion, anyone in their FoKAB role affected by a conflict of interest must leave the room while related discussion or decision making is taking place, unless there is a good reason for that person to remain.

 Whenever anyone in their FoKAB role is unsure of what to declare or any other aspect of this policy, they should approach the Secretary for confidential discussion and guidance.